 Here are the latest updates to the KCARC website:

-Starting in May, the Kittitas County Auxilliary Communications Service (KCACS) will be moving its Sunday night net to Monday evenings at 18:30 PDT.
+Just a reminder, the Kittitas County Auxilliary Communications Service (KCACS) has moved its net to Monday evenings at 18:30 PDT.
 As a reminder, this is a directed net.
-However, visitors are welcome to check in one the roll call has been completed.
+However, visitors are welcome to check in once the roll call has been completed.

 To participate in the LCTOTA for the club, you'll need to work with Bob, AI7CS, who is the club liaison.
 Activators are registered with the LCTOTA system, and you will get account credentials allowing you to spot yourself and upload logs.
 You'll need to put your activation into the LCTOTA so that hunters know where and when to find you.
 Your logs need to be uploaded, hopefully daily.
 Logs are submitted only by the activators.
 As a result, hunters are depending on the log submissions so that they get credit for the certificate awards.